dvilelaf/AutoCell/README.md

 * Mating is only posible if there is a neighbouring empty space for the child cell and another same-team cell to serve as the other parent.
 * Mating only requires one cell to decide mating.
 It just copies its other-parent neighbour genes.
+* Mating makes the decision-making parent to lose a certain % of its life points.
 * A newborn cell inherits its parents gene averages, but has a chance of mutation.
 * The more same-team neighbours are around, the higher the change to mate.